What is SD?

 360p - LD - Low Definition

 Most of the YouTube content you see will be marked 360p, which indicates the lowest resolution that a video can be streamed in wherein the picture quality is not blurry or unclear.
-360p is best suited for smartphones since the smaller screens do not highlight the blurry quality of video as noticeably when compared to larger screens.
+360p is best suited for smartphones since the smaller screens do not highlight the blurry quality of the video as noticeable when compared to larger screens.

 480p - SD - Standard Definition

-480p is a widely accepted standard or cut-off for SD videos, wherein the 480 refers to a pixel height of 480 in a single image and "p" refers to images being transmitted as a progressive scan.
+480p is a widely accepted standard or cut-off for SD videos, wherein the 480 refers to a pixel height of 480 in a single image, and "p" refers to images being transmitted as a progressive scan.

 480p provides decent image quality without buffering or lags even if you have a poor internet connection.